 For instance, we recently went walking alone, exploring Nassau around a number of tourist areas.
 This included walking from the ship to Junkanoo Beach, the National Art Gallery, Queen’s Staircase, Parliament Square, both in touristy areas and off the beaten path.

 It’s purely anecdotal, but overall we felt no sense of danger.
 The vast majority of our walk we were near other tourists and in busy, populated areas.
-There was also a police presence here and there.
+There was also a police presence here and there with more near the busiest areas.

 We will say that it certainly didn’t feel like walking around Disney World.
 One person at the beach asked if we were interested in buying drugs (we politely declined).
 Walkways and sidewalks were often rough, uneven, or non-existent.
 At one point we stepped off a curb to cross the street and nearly into a moving car coming from the opposite direction (in The Bahamas, they drive on the left side of the road, and not the right).